-Laws enacted at the State level to provide mechanisms for establishing and enforcing child support obligations in interstate cases (when a non-custodial parent lives in a different State than his/her child and the custodial party).
+Laws enacted at the State level to provide mechanisms for establishing and enforcing child support obligations in interstate cases (when a obligor parent lives in a different state than his/her child and the custodial party).
 Based on model legislation that was drafted by the National Conference of Commissioners on Uniform State Laws to revise and replace URESA.
-The provisions of UIFSA supercedes those of URESA, although some URESA provisions may remain in effect (some States have rescinded all of URESA, while others have left in place those provisions not specifically superseded by UIFSA).
+The provisions of UIFSA supersede those of URESA, although some URESA provisions may remain in effect (some States have rescinded all of URESA, while others have left in place those provisions not specifically superseded by UIFSA).
+PRWORA mandated that all States adopt legislation requiring that UIFSA be adopted, without modification by the state, January 1, 1998.
 Among the law's provisions is the ability of State IV-D agencies to send withholding orders to employers across State lines (see also Direct Income Withholding).
-PRWORA mandated that all States adopt legislation requiring that UIFSA be adopted, without modification by the state, January 1, 1998.

 A procedure by which scheduled deductions are automatically made from wages or income to pay a debt, such as child support.
 Wage withholding often is incorporated into the child support order and may be voluntary or involuntary.
-The provision dictates that an employer must withhold support from a non-custodial parent's wages and transfer that withholding to the appropriate agency (the Centralized Collection Unit or State Disbursement Unit).
-Also known as income withholding.
+The provision dictates that an employer must withhold support from an obligor parent's wages and transfer that withholding to the appropriate agency (the Centralized Collection Unit or State Disbursement Unit).
+Also known as Income Withholding.
 (See also: Income Withholding; Direct Income Withholding)

 Get Professional Legal Help With Your Child Support Issues

 Many aspects of the child support process can become really confusing, really quickly.
 No matter which side you are on, you should know the laws of your state and how they apply to your situation.
 The best way to learn this information is to get a legal advocate on your side who knows the ins and outs of child support.
 Start the process today by contacting a local family law attorney.